ronitch/Project-with-plus10-SVM-KMeans/README.md

 # Project-with-Plus10

 Plus10 is a manufacturing company based in Augsburg, Bayern and Stuttgart, Baden-Württemberg.
+The project was done with plus10 on a public dataset.
+The dataset used here can be found at https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/ #10 FEMTO Bearing Data Set.

 The Project is divided into 2 parts: